Minimum Faculty Academic Workload Requirement - UTDPP1060

 - Credit for teaching may be granted for a faculty member who is head of a program, or master, or head of a comparable administrative unit up to a maximum of one-half of the required minimum teaching load.

 - New Faculty.
-New faculty members may be approved by the School Dean and the Executive Vice President and Provost (Provost) for 3 SCH units of workload credit per semester for two semesters in order to develop curricular materials.
+New faculty members may be approved by the School Dean and the Chief Academic Officer for 3 SCH units of workload credit per semester for two semesters in order to develop curricular materials.

 - New Course Development.
-Workload credit may be approved by the School Dean and the Executive Vice President and Provost (Provost) for faculty effort in creating new curricular materials.
+Workload credit may be approved by the School Dean and the Chief Academic Officer for faculty effort in creating new curricular materials.